 South Africa’s Healthcare System

 The healthcare system is divided into the public and private sectors.
 The public sector cares for 84% of the nation’s population and the private sector serves the remaining 16%.
 The government-run public sector is comprised of primary, secondary and tertiary health facilities managed by local health departments.
 The majority of the primary care is provided by nurses within hospital clinics, district hospitals, and community-based health centers.
 The private health sector is comprised of individual practitioners or practices who provide care via private clinics or hospitals, most of which are located in urban areas.
+Medical care, in general, is communicated in English.

 Medical school begins immediately after graduating highs school and lasts for 6 years.
 After graduating, South African physicians complete two years of internship.
 This internship provides very broad training, similar to family medicine training in the United States, but with greater emphasis on surgical, obstetric, anesthesia, and trauma surgery skills.
 After internship they register with the Health Professions Council of South Africa (HPSCA) and spend an additional year doing community service within rural or underserved communities.
 They then complete specialty and subspecialty training.